 Choose a privacy setting for your group

-Click on create, and voila, you’re done!
+Click create, and voila, you’re done!

 2) Keep it Fresh

 We recommend having two PTA leaders responsible for posting so that you share the workload.
-One person can be responsible for sharing events whereas the other can share important news.
+One person can be responsible for sharing events, whereas the other can share important news.

 3) Share Resources and Links

-There’s no denying it, association with certain individuals automatically boosts engagement.
+There’s no denying it, association with specific individuals automatically boosts engagement.
 Although this is not a typical thing for PTAs to do, it can be extremely effective.
 Perhaps you have a local, state, or national celebrity parent in your community - ask them to promote the PTO/PTA on their Facebook page.
 We have heard many success stories of increases in membership once a prominent figure has shared that they are a PTA member.